 “I'm off to do some driving in order to make enough to pay for groceries this month son,” replied my client.

 After my client got back around midnight, he found his son waiting for him in the living room.
 They had a nice long talk about the importance of work ethic.
 The very next day, the son decided to get a minimum wage job helping teach kids how to swim.
 It was a start!

 If you can build strong character, I'm confident money will eventually come.
 Strong character means being thankful for what you have and never failing due to a lack of effort.
 The feeling of entitlement goes out the window once you know what it's like to work hard for little money for an extended period of time.
 You will never forget where you came from, and as a result, you will go on to lead a much more gratifying life.

 Driving for Uber is hard because it requires mental focus and physical activity.
 With further rate cuts, staying motivated to drive has become impossibly difficult.
 Uber says that rate cuts will spur demand.
 Uber has even offered minimum guaranteed hourly incomes if you promise to pick up X amount of riders for Y amount of hours.
 The subsidies are unfortunately not enough because they are temporary band-aides that try and stop the structural decline in fares completely controlled by headquarters.

-When drivers see their paychecks decline, yet hear Uber raise another round of funding at a new record high valuation of $62B, that’s not OK.
-It’s not OK because none of that windfall goes to the very drivers that make Uber so valuable.
-Drivers can take solace in the fact that none of the employees benefit at the moment either, since nobody can get liquid.
-But you can be sure that the founders and some early investors have been able to take millions and millions of dollars off the table with each round.
+When drivers see their paychecks decline, yet hear Uber raise another round of funding at a new record high valuation of $69B, that's not OK.
+It's not OK because none of that windfall goes to the very drivers that make Uber so valuable.
+Further, the company has some corporate cultural issues with the treatment of women.
+Travis Kalanick, the CEO finally stepped down in June 2017 due to all the problems within the firm.